Site search has often been a neglected component of SEO campaigns. If you didn’t think site search was important before, you might want to reconsider.

 - Building trust by providing relevant content

 It’s also important to note that traditional SEO is different than that of internal site search: Traditional SEO allows visitors to browse the different website options for information they’re most likely searching for before clicking through; site search is when visitors know exactly what they want and they want to get the information as quickly as possible.

-Understand what visitors are looking for
+- Understand what visitors are looking for

 Whether your company offers hurricane insurance or not, it might be a good idea to address this query on your website.
 This could help reduce the number of customers that contact your call center, possibly persuade you to add a new offering, or promote your other products and services.

-Learn if visitors are finding what they need
+- Learn if visitors are finding what they need

 It’s not enough to just have random pages populating search results, but rather pages that are promoting quality results in order to get users to convert.
 It’s possible to discover if visitors are finding what they’re looking for right away or if they need to constantly refine their searches.
 When this type of activity occurs, it could mean that people are not finding what they’re looking for and indicate a content gap.

-Discover ways to improve click-throughs for better conversion rates
+- Discover ways to improve click-throughs for better conversion rates

 There are ways to discover if your visitors are clicking on any of the site search results.
 Low click-through rates could indicate content gaps and a demand for new content pages to be created in order to address popular search queries.
 This could also mean that all your page content is lacking valuable title tags or descriptions with the desired keywords included.